GeorgeCiesinski/image-filters/README.md

 # Image Filters

-An app to load images, alter the image properties such as brightness, contrast, and color model.
+An app to load images, alter the image properties such as brightness, contrast, and color/grayscale.
 You can also apply several different filters and save the image into an output folder.
+The program also contains a logging system to detect errors and generate a log file with multiple backups.

 ## Motivation

 I originally created this project to get a better understanding of OpenCV and TKinter.
+Throughout the project, I pursued further knowledge about convolution, and researched good practice when creating open source projects.
+This project served as a learning opportunity to improve my skills with Python.

 ## Getting Started